 If you are considering applying to be appointed as a deputy, we can advise you on the application and support you in that role.
 The process of making an application can be stressful, confusing and lengthy and we will help and guide you throughout.
 We also regularly act as a professional deputy in situations where there is no-one else suitable or where no family members wish to take on this demanding role.

 We have particular expertise in advising on issues for property and financial affairs deputies, and our specialist experience in this field means that we will be able to help you, however difficult your situation may be.
-We are equally able to assist you with more complex matters such as the sale, purchase or adaptation of a property, applying for authority to make a gift or engaging in tax planning, or perhaps seeking authority to make a statutory Will.
+We are equally able to assist you with more complex matters such as the sale, purchase or adaptation of a property, applying for authority to make a gift or engaging in tax planning, or perhaps seeking authority to make a statutory will.

 We also specialise in cases involving compensation awards and many of our clients come to us as a result of medical negligence, often from injuries caused at birth, or after suffering a serious personal injury.
 Involved from the early stages of a claim, we work alongside our highly rated clinical negligence and personal injury team in providing support and assistance to ensure you get the best possible outcome.
-As a result, we get to know our clients extremely well and we therefore have full understanding of your background and needs.
+As a result, we get to know our clients extremely well and we therefore have full understanding of their background and needs.
 We can assist in the litigation process by providing expert evidence in support of the claim for future deputyship costs.

-When necessary we will work with our litigators bringing and defending applications in the Court of Protection including objecting to the appointment of a particular Deputy, capacity disputes, challenging gifts and disagreements arising in relation to statutory wills.
+When necessary we will work with our litigators bringing and defending applications in the Court of Protection including objecting to the appointment of a particular deputy; capacity disputes; challenging gifts; and disagreements arising in relation to statutory wills.

-We also assist with civil action as a consequence of a rogue Deputy or abuse associated with making a Lasting Power of Attorney, such as claims for undue influence or a breach of trust and/or fiduciary duty claim.
+We also assist with civil action as a consequence of a rogue deputy or abuse associated with making a Lasting Power of Attorney, such as claims for undue influence or a breach of trust and/or fiduciary duty claim.
 These claims extend to making an application for an injunction in order to prevent the perpetrator from disposing of, or dealing, with misappropriated assets.
 Proceedings to recover misappropriated assets or for damages will be pursued in the Chancery Division of the High Court.
 The Court of Protection has no jurisdiction in relation to these matters.

 While we have longstanding experience in supporting clients in respect of Court of Protection and deputyship, we don’t presume to know what you would want.
 This means listening to you, your family and your wider support team to understand what your needs and objectives are.
 If we are appointed as your deputy, we will work with you to enable you to make your own decisions whenever possible.
 We never forget that this is your life and your money and we fully respect your life choices.